-Ultimate one-bowl banana oatmeal muffin recipe!
+Ultimate one-bowl banana oatmeal muffins!
 These moist banana muffins are topped with a sweet oat topping for an easy and delicious banana streusel muffin.

 You can never have too many recipes to use up ripe bananas!
 This is an easy, one-bowl batter recipe that is super simple to make and can be mixed by hand.